Law School History | CSU College of Law Skip to main content

 Law School History

 Cleveland State University College of Law (CSU|LAW) has a rich tradition of leadership in legal education.
 The College’s foundation dates back to 1897 when it formed as Cleveland Law School at Baldwin University.
 The Cleveland Law School merged in 1946 with the John Marshall School of Law (founded in 1916) to become Cleveland–Marshall Law School.
-In 1969, the Law School joined Cleveland’s new public university as Cleveland- Marshall College of Law, its sixth College.
-In November 2022, the Cleveland State University Board of Trustees voted to change the name of the law school to Cleveland State University College of Law (“CSU College of Law”).
+In 1969, the Law School joined Cleveland’s new public university as Cleveland-Marshall College of Law, Cleveland State University's sixth College.
+In November 2022, the CSU Board of Trustees voted to change the name of the law school to Cleveland State University College of Law (“CSU College of Law”).

 Because egalitarianism was a motivating principle of the law school’s founders, the school’s early student population was remarkable for its diversity.
-CSU College of Law was one of the first law schools in the nation to admit women and African Americans.
+CSU College of Law was one of the first law schools in the nation to admit women and African-Americans.
 Many of the students were immigrants or the children of immigrants, many were older students and minorities, and most worked throughout the day while studying law at night.

 CSU|LAW Hall of Fame Members